Laptop batteries aren’t designed to last for dozens of hours, let alone days, but they’re also not meant to deplete in an hour or two.

 3. Background Applications and Processes

 Unless you manually turn them off, there will be several applications and processes running in the background even when you’re not using them.
-These background running applications and processes consume power.
+These background processes consume power and can also be one of the reasons your laptop is running slow.

 4. Connected Peripherals